 When the school is oversubscribed (that is, there are more applications than places available), after the admission of pupils with an Education, Health and Care Plan that names the school, priority for admission will be given to those children based on the criteria set out below, in the order shown:

-- 1. Looked after children and previously looked after children, as set out in definition 1 on page 5. - 2.
-Previously looked after children outside of England. - 3.
-Children with siblings in the school - 4.
-Children of school staff fulfilling a skills shortage role - 5.
+- 1. Looked after children and previously looked after children - 2.
+Children with siblings in the school - 3.
+Children of school staff fulfilling a skills shortage role - 4.
 All other children

 Definitions relating to the criteria